-Furthermore, buildings that have a poor design and do not withstand severe weather sufficiently can contribute to their own damage.
+Furthermore, buildings with a poor design that do not withstand severe weather can contribute to their own damage.
 The type and age of the plumbing system is also a factor.
 Rust or corrosion weakens pipes, making leaks more likely to occur.
 When freeze-expansion occurs, corroded pipes will often split open.
-When thawing begins or when the water is turned back on, damage can occur.
+Damage can occur when thawing begins or when the water is turned back on.

 During the renovation of older homes, blown-in or foam insulation is sometimes added to wall cavities between interior and exterior wall surfaces and between studs.
 This process may actually insulate heat away from pipes adjacent to the exterior wall surfaces, making them more susceptible to freezing.

 Surprisingly, frozen pipes can be a particular problem in the warmer climates of southern states.
 In these areas, buildings may not be adequately constructed for cold weather conditions.
 Pipes often run through non-insulated or under-insulated attics, crawl spaces, or walls.
 If the temperature drops below freezing for even a day, these pipes may freeze and break.

 Damage generally occurs when the water supply is turned back on.
 Since most modern plumbing lines are inside walls, homeowners usually observe a leak only after water has damaged floors, carpet, walls, or ceilings.
 Occasionally, an occupant hears the sound of spraying water, but by then it may be too late.
 The leak has already caused some degree of damage.